 Co-Investigators

 Synopsis.
-Dr. Agnese Chiara Pippione has a background in medicinal chemistry and has training and experience in the discovery of new small molecules as potential drugs.
+Prof. Agnese Chiara Pippione has a background in medicinal chemistry and has training and experience in the discovery of new small molecules as potential drugs.
 Her research deals with the design, synthesis, characterization and biological applications of new molecules, in particular the study of acidic hydroxylated pentatomic heterocyclic systems and their bioisosteric properties associated with carboxylic and other acidic functions.
 This approach has been applied to modulate and optimize several lead molecules, in particular it has been used to discover new anticancer and antimalarial compounds.

 Research interests: Cancer (prostate cancer, osteosarcoma, acute myeloid leukemia, drug resistance), malaria.